The Angry Birds Movie: Plot

-Red, an angry bird, has been an outcast from Bird Island ever since he was a hatchling due to his short temper and his huge, jet-black eyebrows.
-When he accidentally causes a premature hatching of another bird's egg, he is sentenced to anger management class, which is the highest penalty allowed on the island.
-Two of Red's classmates, Chuck, who is hyperactive and can move at hypervelocity, and Bomb, who can cause explosions with his anger and fear, try to befriend him, but he avoids them.
+Red, a bird with a short temper, is an outcast on Bird Island, an island containing a village inhabited by anthropomorphic, flightless birds.
+When he accidentally causes a premature hatching of a bird family's egg, he is sentenced to anger management class, the highest penalty allowed on the island.
+Two of Red's classmates—Chuck, who is hyperactive and can move at hypervelocity, and Bomb, who can cause explosions with his anger and fear—try to befriend him, but he avoids them.

 One day, a boat docks at the island's shore, damaging Red's house.
 The birds greet two green-colored pigs, the captain Leonard and his assistant Ross, who claim to be peaceful explorers bringing offerings of friendship.
 They introduce the birds to various innovations, including a giant slingshot, but Red becomes suspicious of the pigs' motives and sneaks into Leonard's boat.
-He finds more pigs hidden below deck, contradicting Leonard's claim that he and Ross are alone.
-When he returns and shows everyone the other pigs, the birds accept Leonard's explanation that he only lied to see if Bird Island was safe for his simple-minded cousins.
+Chuck and Bomb follow Red, and they find more pigs hidden below deck, contradicting Leonard's claim that he and Ross are alone.
+When Red returns and shows everyone the other pigs, the birds accept Leonard's explanation that he only lied to see if Bird Island was safe for his simple-minded cousins.

 Still suspecting that there is something off about the pigs, Red recruits Chuck and Bomb to find Mighty Eagle, Bird Island's missing protector and the only bird who can fly.
-They find Mighty Eagle on top of Eagle Mountain, but he has become an overweight, self-absorbed slacker who has not flown for years.
-Red discovers the pigs planting dynamite around the island.
-He realizes that the pigs are planning to steal the birds' eggs while the birds are distracted by a party.
+They find Mighty Eagle on top of Eagle Mountain, but they discover that he has become an overweight, self-absorbed slacker who has not flown for years.
+Red discovers the pigs planting dynamite around the island and stealing the eggs while the birds are distracted by a party.
 When Mighty Eagle refuses to help them, Red admonishes him.
-Red, Chuck, and Bomb race back to sound a warning to the other birds and stop the pigs, but the pigs escape with the eggs and activate the dynamite, destroying the village.
+Red, Chuck, and Bomb attempt to warn the other birds and stop the pigs, but the pigs destroy the village with the dynamite and escape with the eggs.
 The other birds apologize to Red for not listening to him.
 Red forgives everyone and under his leadership, they organize an army and build a boat from the rubble to follow the pigs to Piggy Island.